sanyassyed/sf_eviction/README.md

     ipython kernel install --user --name=conda-myenv-kernel   # configure Jupyter to use Python kernel

     # Then run jupyter from the system installation or a different conda environment:
-    conda activate               # this step can be omitted by using a different terminal window than before jupyter notebook             # run jupyter from system
+    conda activate               # this step activates the system conda jupyter notebook             # run jupyter from system
     ```

 2. Select the `conda-myenv-kernal` in jupyter notebook form the `New` drop down box

-### Installing useful packages
+### Installing packages on Conda Virtual env
-*
+* `pip install <name_of_the_package>`
+* `python-decouple` -> used for setting up and using environment variable within the python code
+* `ipykernel` -> to add the virtual conda kernal to the list of kernals available on Jupyter notebook

+### Environment Variables for the project

-### Add environment variables as follows [Ref](https://able.bio/rhett/how-to-set-and-get-environment-variables-in-python--274rgt5#:~:text=First%20install%20Python%20Decouple%20into%20your%20local%20Python%20environment.&text=Once%20installed%2C%20create%20a%20.env,to%20add%20your%20environment%20variables.&text=Then%20save%20(WriteOut)%20the%20file,stored%20in%20your%20.env%20file.)
+<p> Add environment variables as follows [Ref](https://able.bio/rhett/how-to-set-and-get-environment-variables-in-python--274rgt5#:~:text=First%20install%20Python%20Decouple%20into%20your%20local%20Python%20environment.&text=Once%20installed%2C%20create%20a%20.env,to%20add%20your%20environment%20variables.&text=Then%20save%20(WriteOut)%20the%20file,stored%20in%20your%20.env%20file.) </p>

 * `pip install python-decouple`
 * `touch .env` # create a new .env file
-* `nano .env`    # open the .env file in the nano text editor
+* `nano .env`    # open the .env file in the nano text editor and write the environment variables here
     * Now that you have your environment variables stored in a .env file, you can access them in your Python code like this:

         ```python